Zero-sum Stochastic Games with Asymmetric Information

+where $V_1^u$ and $V_1^l$ are respectively the value functions at time $t=1$ in the min-max and the max-min dynamic program described above.{ Further, the strategies $\tilde{\chi}^{1*}$ and $\tilde{\chi}^{2*}$ as defined in Definition \ref{stratdefone} are, respectively, min-max and max-min strategies in the expanded virtual game $\gm{H}_e$.} \end{lemma} \begin{proof} This is a direct consequence of Theorem \ref{dp}. \end{proof}}

-{The results associated with Game $\gm{H}$, stated above, have been obtained simply by specializing the approach for solving the more general Game $\gm{G}$ to the model of Game $\gm{H}$.
+{Thus, the dynamic program for Game $\gm{H}$ can be obtained by simply specializing the approach used for the more general Game $\gm{G}$.
 In the subsequent sections, we will derive some additional properties of the dynamic program in Section \ref{dp:oneside} that are specific to the model of Game $\gm{H}$.}